Arthur J. Grossman

 I attended Bellarmine College Preparatory in San Jose, California.
 Bellarmine was founded in 1851 and is a private, Catholic high school for boys that provides a Jesuit education focused on faith, justice, and truth.
 It is focused on shaping boys into men by cultivating their gifts and talents to ultimately put those talents into use in service to others.

 My experience at Bellarmine formed my dedication to service of others.
 This dedication to service of others, combined with my strong desire to lead and follow my own path, is what propelled me to become a lawyer.
-After practicing law for over a decade, I recognized a tremendous need for greater access to affordable legal services.
-So, I created Leap Frog Divorce with the goal of providing my community with greater access to affordable legal services.
+After practicing law for over a decade, I recognized a tremendous need for greater access to legal services.
+So, I created Leap Frog Divorce.

 I entered San Jose State University, in San Jose, California as a Business Major.
 This education is one of the things that makes me very different from many of my fellow family law lawyer colleagues.
 I love math…I love numbers!
 I’ll let you in on a little secret…there’s a joke in the family law legal community that many became lawyers because they couldn’t stand the sight of blood and hated math.